 Making my own fruit mince for mince pies has been on my food bucket list for so many years I couldn’t let another Christmas go by without giving it a go.
-As with all things home-made the outcome was predictable with this mince being so superior to commercial fruit mince I will never buy it again.
-I love how it includes pears which softens the mix slightly, but all the spice and flavour remains intact.
+As with all things homemade the outcome was predictable with this mince being so superior to commercial fruit mince I will never buy it again.
+I love how it includes pears which soften the mix slightly, but all the spice and flavour remain intact.

 The fruit mince is easy to do once you have been through the pear chopping process – which is a little laborious, and this recipe makes three and half-pint jars of fruit mince.
 That half extra half jar is enough to mix up a batch of mince pies.

 *Cooks notes~ I halved the recipe in the blue book and converted everything to metric measures (where applicable).
 Instead of using just raisins I used a fruit cake mix of raisins, sultanas, and dried citrus peel and left out the lemon from the recipe.